reo101/nix-update.nvim/README.md

           },
         }
       end,
-    },
-  },
-  -- Extra prefetcher extractors
-  -- array of functions, where each one looks like this: extra_prefetcher_extractors = {
-    ["myFetch"] = function(stdout)
+      -- (function) Function to run to extract the new data ["extractor"] = function(stdout)
         -- array of lines from funning the corresponding command local first_line = stdout[1]

         -- has to return a table with new value for the keys return {
           version = "v." .. first_line
         }
       end,
     },
-}
+  },
 ```

 **NOTES:**
-- Both tables are empty by default
+- The table is empty by default
+- `required-cmds` and `required-keys` are optional
 - You can override the builtin definitions by using the same name in `extra`

 ## Usage